Joseph-Alp/Chem-308-Portfolio/README.md

 ## Joseph Alp, Bates College

 This portfolio is a collection of physical chemistry projects completed throughout Chemistry 308: *Topics in Physical Chemistry*.
-Through a combination of programing on GitHub and MatLab, a heavy emphasis on probing topics in quantum chemistry via linear algebra is explored.
+Through a combination of programing on GitHub and MatLab, a heavy emphasis on probing topics in quantum chemistry via linear algebra is explored

 As the intended audience of this portfolio will ideally have a firm basis in linear algebra and complex numbers, please refer to the [tutorial](/Linear_Algebra_Basics.md) if a quick refresher on these topics is needed.